jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 	<figcaption>How Unregistered Servers work</figcaption>
 </figure>

+If you are running an unregistered server behind a home internet connection, you might need to enable [port forwarding](#port-forwarding) as described below.

 ### 3. Custom Directory

 If you want to run a number of Servers, possibly also behind a firewall or on a LAN, you may want to run your Server as a Directory.
 Examples include online events, music associations, sectional rehearsals or music lessons for schools.